NCSU-Libraries/dsci/README.md

 ## Other Projects Like This

-[marcgrep](https://github.com/marktriggs/marcgrep), which, unlike DSCI, provides an interface and exports in various formats.
+  * [marcgrep](https://github.com/marktriggs/marcgrep), which, unlike DSCI, provides an interface and exports in various formats.

-[marcgrep.pl](http://www.pusc.it/bib/MARCgrep) this one uses Perl.
+  * [marcgrep.pl](http://www.pusc.it/bib/MARCgrep) this one uses Perl.

-Apart from the complete lack of UI in this project, the primary differentiator is the use of Apache Solr, which means it has an up-front 'cost' (time and disk space) involved in creating and populating the index.
-I hope this up front cost is paid back by speed in retrieving the data once it's up and running, and the ability to update the index over time by ingesting updated versions of the files, without significantly changing the query time.
+Apart from the complete lack of UI in this project, the primary differentiator is that these other projects process records one at a time from a source and don't set up a (traditional) index; in contrast, DSCI uses Apache Solr, which means it has a bigger up-front 'cost' (time and disk space) involved in creating and populating the index.

+I hope this up front cost is paid back by speed in retrieving the data once it's up and running, and the ability to update the index over time by ingesting updated versions of the MARC sources, without significantly changing the query time.

-DSCI also does not provide any direct mechanism for retrieving the original records!
+DSCI also does not provide any direct mechanism for retrieving the original records.

 To the extent that there is a vision for this project, it's as a component in a larger system, or for people who just like to write Solr queries by hand.